morinlab/lymphopedia/EZH2.md

 ## Experimental Evidence

-Mutations at the main hotspot and some less common hotspots lead to enhanced methylation by PRC2.[@yapSomaticMutationsEZH22011]
+Mutations at the canonical hotspot (Y646) and some less common hotspots lead to enhanced histone H3 lysince 27 (H3K27) tri-methylation by PRC2.[@yapSomaticMutationsEZH22011]

 ## Clinical Relevance